Gargantua and Pantagruel: Authorship of The Fifth Book

 The authenticity of The Fifth Book has been doubted since it first appeared in 1564.
 (Rabelais died in 1553.)
 Both during and after Rabelais' life, books that he did not write were published in his name.
 The Fifth Book of Pantagruel that usually accompanies the other, certainly genuine, books, is not the only Fifth Book of Pantagruel known to have existed.
 At least one pseudo-Rabelaisian book was merely subsumed by this Fifth Book that accompanies Rabelais' certain books.
 It includes much "flatly borrowed [...] and dull material".

 Some people believe the book was based on some of Rabelais' papers; some believe that it has "nothing to do with Rabelais".
 M. A. Screech is of this latter opinion, and, introducing his translation, he bemoans that "[s]ome read back into the Four books the often cryptic meanings they find in the Fifth".
 Donald M. Frame is of the opinion that, when Rabelais died, he "probably left some materials on where to go on from Book 4", and that somebody, "after some adding and padding", assembled the book that he does not find "either clearly or largely authentic".
 Frame is "taken with" Mireille Huchon's work in "Rabelais Grammairien", which he cites in support of his opinion.
 J. M. Cohen, in his Introduction to a Penguin Classics edition, indicates that chapters 17–48 were so out-of-character as to be seemingly written by another person, with the Fifth Book "clumsily patched together by an unskilful editor."

 Bakhtin's analysis of Rabelais

-Mikhail Bakhtin's book Rabelais and His World explores Gargantua and Pantagruel and is considered a classic of Renaissance studies.
+Mikhail Bakhtin's book Rabelais and His World (published in 1965) explores Gargantua and Pantagruel and is considered a classic of Renaissance studies.
 Bakhtin declares that for centuries Rabelais' book had been misunderstood.
 Throughout Rabelais and His World, Bakhtin attempts two things.
 First, to recover sections of Gargantua and Pantagruel that in the past were either ignored or suppressed.
 Secondly, to conduct an analysis of the Renaissance social system in order to discover the balance between language that was permitted and language which was not.

 Through this analysis, Bakhtin pinpoints two important subtexts in Rabelais' work: the first is carnivalesque which Bakhtin describes as a social institution, and the second is grotesque realism, which is defined as a literary mode.
 Thus, in Rabelais and His World, Bakhtin studies the interaction between the social and the literary, as well as the meaning of the body.